Certified copy: Australia

 In Australia, certified copies are largely the creation of administrative practice.
 Some Commonwealth and State legislation do require the use of certified copies or state classes of people who can lawfully certify a copy of a document in some situations.

-Certified copies have long been used to give a veneer of authenticity to a photocopy of a primary document.
+Certified copies have long been used to confirm the authenticity of a photocopy of a primary document.
 In practice, they are very easy to obtain at almost no cost other than the photocopy, and are used in a wide range of situations, especially with identity documents.

 In practice, and purely for convenience, a copy may usually be certified by a person who is able to witness a statutory declaration under federal legislation about Statutory Declarations.
 A person who has been admitted as an Australian lawyer by the Supreme Court of a State or Territory can witness a statutory declaration, whether or not they hold a practising certificate.
 Other categories of people listed in Schedule 1 of the Regulations may also witness a statutory declaration.

 Part 1 of schedule 1 states that chiropractors, dentists, legal practitioners, medical practitioners, nurses, optometrists, patent attorneys, pharmacists, physiotherapists, psychologists, trade mark attorneys and Veterinary surgeons may certify copies.
 Part 2 of the schedule lists various other professions and positions, the members or occupants of which may also certify copies (for example, judges, police officers and members of parliament).

 A typical certificate endorsed on the photocopy, often typed or stamped except for the signature: